Reassessing the Spin of Second-born Black Holes in Coalescing Binary Black Holes and Its Connection to the chi_eff-q Correlation

-\abstract {The mass ratio $q$ and effective inspiral spin $\chi_{\rm eff}$ of binary black hole mergers in GWTC-4.0 have been reported to display a weaker anti-correlation compared to GWTC-3, a feature whose origin has been explored by several groups.
-In this work, within the isolated binary evolution framework, we adopt a recently proposed wind prescription for helium stars to systematically investigate the spin of the second-born black hole and its role in shaping this correlation.} {Our first goal is to investigate the main factors shaping the spin of the second-born black hole in a helium star–black hole binary, whether formed via a common-envelope or stable mass-transfer channel, and to explore the potential correlation between the mass ratio $q$ and the effective inspiral spin $\chi_{\rm eff}$.} {Using the stellar and binary evolution code \texttt{MESA}, which includes a recently proposed helium-star wind prescription alongside internal differential rotation and tidal interactions, we investigate how initial conditions and fundamental physical processes shape the spin of the resulting black hole.} {We find that the recently proposed wind prescription for helium stars is substantially weaker than the standard Dutch wind scheme, particularly at subsolar metallicity.
+\abstract {The mass ratio $q$ and effective inspiral spin $\chi_{\rm eff}$ of binary black hole mergers in GWTC-4.0 have been reported to display a weaker anti-correlation compared to GWTC-3.0, a feature whose origin has been explored by several groups.
+In this work, within the isolated binary evolution framework, we adopt a recently proposed wind prescription for helium stars to systematically investigate the spin of the second-born black hole and its role in shaping this correlation.} {Our first goal is to investigate the main factors shaping the spin of the second-born black hole in a helium star–black hole binary, whether formed via a common-envelope or stable mass-transfer channel, and to further explore the potential correlation between the mass ratio $q$ and the effective inspiral spin $\chi_{\rm eff}$.} {Using the stellar and binary evolution code \texttt{MESA}, which includes a recently proposed helium-star wind prescription alongside internal differential rotation and tidal interactions, we investigate how initial conditions and fundamental physical processes shape the spin of the resulting black hole.
+Additionally, we further employ rapid population synthesis calculations with \texttt{COMPAS} to predict the correlation between the mass ratio $q$ and the effective inspiral spin $\chi_{\rm eff}$.} {We find that the recently proposed wind prescription for helium stars is substantially weaker than the standard Dutch wind scheme, particularly at subsolar metallicity.
 Using this scheme, we perform detailed binary modeling of a helium star with a black hole companion.
 Our results show that the spin magnitude of the resulting black hole is insensitive to the helium star’s evolutionary stage at the onset of tidal interactions or to the companion mass.
 Instead, wind mass loss plays the dominant role: more massive helium-star progenitors produce lower-spinning black holes.
 The initial stellar rotation has only a minor effect, especially under strong tidal coupling, consistent with the common assumption of orbital synchronization.
-By contrast, the efficiency of angular momentum transport within helium stars can significantly alter the spin magnitude of the resulting black hole.} {The expanded sample from the GWTC-4.0 catalog has provided an opportunity to investigate this anti-correlation.
-Using the derived relation between the mass and spin of the second-born black hole, we find that the properties of most binary black holes in GWTC-4.0—specifically the mass ratio $q$ and effective inspiral spin $\chi_{\rm eff}$—can be reproduced.
-We further show that the $q$–$\chi_{\rm eff}$ correlation is sensitive to the assumed mass function (e.g., Gaussian and uniform distribution), displaying notable deviations from the \textsc{Power-Law+Peak} model.}
+We then provide a fitting formula for the spin magnitude of the resulting second-born black hole.
+By contrast, the efficiency of angular momentum transport within helium stars can significantly alter the spin magnitude of the resulting black hole.} {Combining the fitting formula provided from the detailed binary evolution and rapid population synthesis with default model assumptions, we find that in the stable mass-transfer channel the majority (85.8\%) of binary black holes undergo mass-ratio reversal, whereas in the common-envelope channel, only a small fraction (2.8\%) exhibit mass-ratio reversal.
+Notably, we find no correlation between the mass ratio $q$ and the effective spin parameter $\chi_{\rm eff}$ in either evolutionary channel.
+In future work, we plan to investigate how alternative physical prescriptions in population-synthesis models influence the relationship between $q$ and $\chi_{\rm eff}$, and to compare our predictions with coalescing binary black holes reported by the LIGO–Virgo–KAGRA Collaboration.}

 \keywords{Close binary stars; Black holes; Wolf-Rayet stars; Gravitational waves}